rememberYou/debian-server/README.md

 For the French community, a report about the project is available on `report`.

-Feel free to use our code for your own server and contribuate to this repository if you notice any mistakes.
+Feel free to use our code for your own server and contribute to this repository if you notice any mistakes.

 ## Usage